RAF Rufforth: Post war

 Flight training is provided by resident instructors and LAA Coaches for Microlight, Fixed Wing aircraft and Autogyros.
 The airfield has an onsite café with an outdoor terrace.

 The other hard runway 10/28 at Rufforth East is used to offer courses in stunt riding and also used by the Police for advanced driving including tactical pursuit training.
 The perimeter track of Rufforth East is used by a motorcycle training academy offering courses to motorcyclists to enhance safety.

-Rufforth West is owned by The York Gliding Centre, a Community Action Sports Club, which operates a small fleet of single and two seat gliders off runway 17/35 and the west end of runway 05/23.
+Rufforth West is owned by The York Gliding Centre, a Community Amateur Sports Club (CASC), which operates a small fleet of single and two seat gliders off runway 17/35 and the west end of runway 05/23.

 Pilots visiting Rufforth West, must ring the club for prior permission to land and must not overfly Rufforth East or Rufforth village to the north of the airfield.
 The centre section of runway 05/23 was dug up, and the land returned to agricultural use.
 Runway 11/29 is disused and is occasionally used by a local motorcycle safety training company for safety courses.